 • Any assistance required during the swim will result in disqualification if forward progress was made.
 Athletes are permitted to use kayaks and boats as aid, as long as forward progress is not made.
 Course officials and medical personnel reserve the right to remove athletes from the course if determined medically necessary.

 • For the Half, each athlete will have 1 hour and 10 minutes to complete the 1900m swim.
 The swim course will close 1 hour and 10 minutes from when the athlete starts (provided the athlete is not late starting (in which case the cut-off time will be from the time the first swimmer entered the water).
 Individual athletes who take longer than 1 hour and 10 minutes to complete the swim will receive a DNF.
-For the Sprint, each athlete will have 30 minutes to complete the 750m swim.
-The swim course will close 30 minutes from when the athlete starts (provided the athlete is not late starting (in which case the cut-off time will be from the time the first swimmer entered the water).
+For the Olympic 60 minutes (1500m) and Sprint, each athlete will have 30 minutes to complete the 750m swim.

 TRIATHLON BC officials reserve the right to pull athletes off the course who exceed any established course time cut-offs.